 “Good afternoon!
 Welcome to Majeka House!
 My name is Wonder.
 Can I help you with your bags?”
 I stopped in my tracks.
 “Sorry, did you say your name is Wonder?”, I asked.
 “Yes, it is”, Wonder replied with a big smile.
 I didn’t know it then but this would be the first of several wonders during my stay at the Majeka House!

-The Majeka House is a luxurious boutique hotel situated in the outskirts of Stellenbosch, a lively university town in the heart of the Cape Winelands and about a 40-minute drive east of Cape Town, South Africa.
+The Majeka House is a five star boutique hotel in Stellenbosch, a lively university town in the heart of the Cape Winelands and about a 40-minute drive east of Cape Town, South Africa.
 The hotel is a quick ten-minute drive from the centre of Stellenbosch and makes for a great base from which to explore the winelands due to its proximity to major trunk roads in the region.
 Majeka House features individually-decorated rooms, each with a private balcony or terrace whilst some rooms have an inviting pool right at their doorstep.